valloho/GameOfLife/README.md

 # More details about our project
 ## How to start our game
+### Step 1:
-* After you have copied our repository link in IntelliJ you have to run our game by clicking "Gradle" -> "Tasks" -> "Application" -> "Run"
+After you have copied our repository link in IntelliJ you have to run our game by clicking "Gradle" -> "Tasks" -> "Application" -> "Run"
 <img width="357" alt="Bildschirmfoto 2022-01-12 um 11 53 41" src="https://user-images.githubusercontent.com/92008916/149127862-6cb2f2d4-5f45-4849-83b6-8061516ebd50.png">

-* Now you can play our fabulous game!
+Now you can play our fabulous game!

 <img width="801" alt="Bildschirmfoto 2022-01-12 um 11 41 08" src="https://user-images.githubusercontent.com/92008916/149126323-b28f4481-e9b2-4740-ab19-fe8538b45a47.png">

+### Step 2:
-* After you see this window (previous Screenshot), you have the opportunity to make some personal settings by clicking on ***Menu***:
+After you see this window (previous Screenshot), you have the opportunity to make some personal settings by clicking on ***Menu***:

    - **Gridsize** - choose between two different grid sizes (50x30, 25x15)